Michelle Legge

 • The transactions to the wallet from an exchange that is linked to your identity

-Stolen or lost crypto GermanyIn addition to this, many investors may have financial losses relating to collapsed exchanges or platforms such as FTX or Celsius.
-In these instances, it's unlikely investors would be able to claim a capital loss until such a time that bankruptcy proceedings have come to a close, as there is still a chance that investors may see some or all of their funds returned to them as part of the proceedings.
-You should keep good records of your assets held on these platforms should you need them in the future.
+For financial losses relating to collapsed exchanges or platforms, it's unlikely investors would be able to claim a capital loss until such a time that bankruptcy proceedings have come to a close, as there is still a chance that investors may see some or all of their funds returned to them as part of the proceedings.
+You should keep good records of your assets held on these platforms, should you need them in the future.

 DeFi tax

-Like many other tax offices, the BZSt is yet to release detailed guidance on DeFi as a relatively new market... but that doesn't mean you won't pay tax on your DeFi investments.
+Like many other tax offices, the BZSt is yet to release detailed guidance on DeFi, but that doesn't mean you won't pay tax on your DeFi investments.
 Instead, you need to interpret the current guidance on crypto tax from the BZSt and apply it to your DeFi transactions (or better yet, have an experienced crypto accountant do it for you).

-• Trading tokens that accrue value: Instead of paying out new tokens, many DeFi protocols opt to use liquidity pool tokens instead, a kind of token you receive to represent your capital in the pool.
-These tokens generally accrue value based on the rewards you receive from your capital being in the pool.
+• Trading tokens that accrue value: Many DeFi protocols use liquidity pool tokens, which represent a given capital in a pool.
+These tokens generally accrue value based on the rewards you receive from your investment.
 It isn't until you withdraw your capital by trading your liquidity pool tokens back that you'll realise a profit.
 In these instances, you may have made a taxable transaction depending on how long you've held your original capital and your liquidity pool tokens.
-For example, if you added assets you've held less than a year to the pool, this would be a short-term trade, and any gain is subject to Income Tax.
-Meanwhile, if you've held your capital for more than a year, this would be a tax free long-term gain.
-Similarly, when removing your asset from the liquidity pool by trading your LP tokens back, if you'd held your LP tokens for less than a year, any gain would be taxable, but if you'd held them for more than a year, any gain would be tax free.

 NFT taxes

-Although they're unique by nature, NFTs will largely be treated the same as any fungible coin or token in Germany from a tax perspective, although there may be different tax implications if you're an NFT creator.
+Although they're unique by nature, NFTs are largely treated the same as any fungible coin or token in Germany from a tax perspective.

-Meanwhile, if you're minting and selling NFTs as an artist - this income may be considered income from artistic activity or commercial income and you will need to pay Income Tax, plus potentially Trade Tax.
-Since the BMF has released no guidance on this yet, we recommend you consult with a crypto accountant.
+Meanwhile, if you're minting and selling NFTs as an artist, this income may be considered income from artistic activity or commercial income, and you will need to pay income tax, plus potentially trade tax.
+The BMF has no guidance on this yet, so it's best to consult with a crypto accountant.

 Mining tax

-Whether you're mining Bitcoin, Dogecoin, or Monero, the tax implications are the same.
-The BZSt is clear that crypto mining rewards are additional income and subject to Income Tax, less expenses.
+The BZSt is clear that crypto mining rewards are additional income and subject to income tax, less expenses.

 To calculate what you owe, take the fair market value of your coins on the day you received them in EUR.

 You'll also need to calculate any expenses, for example, electricity or equipment costs.
-You'll pay tax at your normal Income Tax rate on any profit after subtracting your expenses.
+You'll pay tax at your income tax rate on any profit after subtracting your expenses.

-You'll also pay Income Tax on any profit when you dispose of any mined coins if you've held the coins for less than a year.
+You'll also pay tax on any profit when you dispose of any mined coins if you've held the coins for less than a year.

 Staking tax

-Although PoS and PoW are vastly different consensus mechanisms - from a tax perspective, the rewards are treated the same.
-The BZSt says you'll pay Income Tax on staking rewards based on the fair market value of any coins in EUR on the day you received them.
+The BZSt says you'll pay income tax on staking rewards based on the fair market value of any coins in EUR on the day you received them.

 Germany is one of the most crypto tax friendly countries in Europe.
 You won't pay tax on crypto profits when: